Macrometacorp/docs/docs/collections/documents/create-document-store.md

 5. Enter information about the collection:

    - **Collection Name -** Required.
 A unique name to distinguish the collection.
 Spaces are not allowed.
-   - **Add date source -** Connect the collection to an external data source.
+   - **Add data source -** Connect the collection to an external data source.
 For more information about connections, refer to **Integrations**.
    - **Enable Collection stream -** Create a stream for this collection.
 You can do this now or after the collection is created.
    - **Distribution -** Required.
 Select whether to store data globally or locally.
 Default is **Global**.